Mauro Maselli LLB

 Legal 500 Recommended Lawyer

-In 2017, Mauro was recommended by the Legal 500 in the following area of his expertise:
+In 2018, Mauro was again recommended by the Legal 500 in the following area of his expertise:

 R v B: (2014 Lincoln CC, sole defence Counsel).
 Death by dangerous driving.